 Trauma also produces profound emotional and psychological reactions.
 A traumatic event may trigger painful experiences from the past.
-Often, soldiers suffering with PTSD succumb to reexperiencing the originating trauma through trigger events such as a sight, a smell, or a sound.
+Often, servicemembers suffering with PTSD succumb to re-experiencing the originating trauma through trigger events such as a sight, a smell, or a sound.
 These events provoke vivid memories and result in retraumatization.

 Spiritual Aspects of Trauma